xync727/sofle-j-keyboard-zmk/README.md

 > If your keyboard was updated before October 24, please update to the latest firmware.
 >
 ---
-# Contact Me

-For 3D printed model files or any issues and malfunctions with the keyboard, please contact 380465425@qq.com

 # Sofle Keymap